 All 3D printing techniques are based on the same principle: a 3D printer takes a digital model (as input) and turns it into a physical three-dimensional object by adding material layer by layer.

-It is way different than traditional manufacturing processes such as injection molding and CNC machining that uses various cutting tools to construct the desired structure from a solid block.
-3D Printing, however, requires no cutting tools: objects are manufactured directly onto the built platform.
+This is different than traditional manufacturing processes such as injection molding and CNC machining, which uses various cutting tools to construct the desired structure from a solid block.

 The process starts with a digital 3D model (a blueprint of the object).
 The software (specific to the printer) slices the 3D model into thin, two-dimensional layers.
 It then converts them into a set of instructions in machine language for the printer to execute.